HazyResearch/meerkat/docs/source/guide/blocks.rst

-DataPanel Internals: Blocks
+DataFrame Internals: Blocks
 ============================
-In Meerkat, the columns of a DataPanel are grouped together into *blocks*, sets of columns with similar underlying storage (*e.g.* NumPy arrays).
+In Meerkat, the columns of a DataFrame are grouped together into *blocks*, sets of columns with similar underlying storage (*e.g.* NumPy arrays).
 Organizing columns into blocks enables:

 1. Vectorized row-wise operations (*e.g.* slicing, reduction)
 2. Simplified I/O and improved latency

-The most important internal piece of the Meerkat :class:`~meerkat.DataPanel` implementation is the :class:`~meerkat.block.manager.BlockManager`, a dict-like object that maps column names to columns.
-The  :class:`~meerkat.block.manager.BlockManager` manages links between a DataPanel's columns and data blocks (`AbstractBlock`, `NumpyBlock`) where the data is actually stored.
-It implements `consolidate`, which takes columns of similar type in a DataPanel and stores their data together in a block, and `apply` which applies row-wise operations (e.g. __getitem__) to the blocks in a vectorized fashion.
+The most important internal piece of the Meerkat :class:`~meerkat.DataFrame` implementation is the :class:`~meerkat.block.manager.BlockManager`, a dict-like object that maps column names to columns.
+The  :class:`~meerkat.block.manager.BlockManager` manages links between a DataFrame's columns and data blocks (`AbstractBlock`, `NumpyBlock`) where the data is actually stored.
+It implements `consolidate`, which takes columns of similar type in a DataFrame and stores their data together in a block, and `apply` which applies row-wise operations (e.g. __getitem__) to the blocks in a vectorized fashion.
 Other important classes:

 - :class:`~meerkat.block.ref.BlockRef` objects link a block with the  :class:`~meerkat.block.manager.BlockManager`.
 These are critical to the functioning of the BlockManager and are the primary type of object passed between the blocks and the block manager.
 They consists of two things: